ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 I highly recommend trying spacy-llm if you're building production-grade LLM pipelines.
 You can find and reproduce my work on Github!

-## Preliminary: how do I view your prompts?
+## Preliminary: where are my prompts?

 The [spacy-llm](https://github.com/explosion/spacy-llm) library provides a set of built-in prompt templates for zero-shot learning.
 These prompts are categorized and versioned per task.